Corinne Bailey Rae: Personal life

-While at university, she began work as a hat check girl on an evening in her local jazz club, where she met Scotsman Jason Rae.
-When she married Rae in 2001, at the age of 22, she changed her name to Bailey Rae.
+While at university, she worked in the evening as a cloakroom attendant at her local jazz club, where she met Scotsman Jason Rae.
+When she married Rae in 2001 at the age of 22 she changed her name to Bailey Rae.
 Jason Rae (1976–2008), a musician, played saxophone for the eight-piece group called Haggis Horns.
-He also recorded on albums with his wife, Amy Winehouse, the New Mastersounds, and Martina Topley-Bird (Quixotic).
+He also recorded on albums with his wife, and with Amy Winehouse, the New Mastersounds, and Martina Topley-Bird (Quixotic).

 On 22 March 2008, Jason Rae was found dead in a flat in the Hyde Park area of Leeds.
-In December 2008, Leeds Coroner's Court gave a verdict of death by misadventure, and stated that Rae had died of an accidental overdose of methadone and alcohol.
+In December 2008, Leeds Coroner's Court gave a verdict of death by misadventure and stated that Rae had died of an accidental overdose of methadone and alcohol.
 The methadone had been prescribed to a friend who was recovering from an addiction to heroin.
+Bailey Rae said the experience was the closest she had come to death herself, because "it was challenging to keep in life at the time."

 In 2013, Bailey Rae married her longtime friend, producer and jazz musician Steve Brown.
-As of September 2020, the couple have two daughters.
+The couple have two daughters, and live in Leeds.